MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/install-prerelease-teams-powershell-module.md

 # Install the pre-release version of the Teams PowerShell module

 This article describes how to install the latest pre-release version of the Teams PowerShell module from the [PowerShell Test Gallery](https://www.poshtestgallery.com/packages/MicrosoftTeams/).
-You need the pre-release version of the Teams PowerShell module in scenarios where cmdlets for managing a Teams feature aren't supported in the Generally Available version of the module and are only available in the pre-release version of the module.
+You need the pre-release version of the Teams PowerShell module in scenarios where cmdlets for managing a Teams feature aren't supported in the Generally Available version of the module and are only available in the pre-release version.

 Use these steps to install the latest pre-release version of the Teams PowerShell module from the PowerShell Test Gallery.